-CO No. Cognitive Abilities Course Outcomes 209II.1 Damamharina The student will be able to DEFINE the dimensions of 20911.1 Remembering performance and risk relevant to financial firms.
+CO No. Cognitive Abilities Course Outcomes 209II.1 Domombosino The student will be able to DEFINE the dimensions of 20911.1 Remembering performance and risk relevant to financial firms.
 The student will be able to EXPLAIN how the financial 209II.2 Remembering services component industries (insurance, banking, securities, real estate and financial planning) interact.
-209II.3 Analyzing The student will be able to ANALYZE contemporary 20911.3 Allaryzing managerial risk management oversight processes.
-209II.4 Applying The student will be able to CALCULATE contemporary 20911.4 Applying measures of financial measures of performance and risk.
+209II.3 Analyzina The student will be able to ANALYZE contemporary 20911.3 Analyzing managerial risk management oversight processes.
+20011.4 Analysia The student will be able to CALCULATE contemporary 209II.4 Applying measures of financial measures of performance and risk.
 The student will be able to EVALUATE the economic 209II.5 Evaluating environment and the impact of governmental economic policies on consumers and financial institutions.
-The student will be able to DISCUSS the impact that 209II.6 Understanding financial innovation, advances in technology, and changes 20311.0 in Regulations has had on the structure of the financial firms/industry
+The student will be able to DISCUSS the impact that 20011 The desired in a financial innovation, advances in technology, and changes 209II.6 Understanding in Regulations has had on the structure of the financial firms/industry